-New Heights Warren Farm Community Project has grown out of Christ the King parish’s concern for the community in the area and its wish to reach out and help where needed.
-Its origins go back to 2003 when Fr.
-Michael White came to the area.
-After much discussion and consultation, a community group was formed in 2004 to try and bring about change and to identify and support those in need whatever their background.
+New Heights Warren Farm Community Project has grown out of Christ the King parish’s concern for the local community and its wish to reach out and help those in need.
+Its origins date back to 2003 when Fr.
+Michael White joined the parish.
+After much discussion and consultation, a community group was formed in 2004.

-To the side of Christ the King Church, the charity has built St John’s Community Centre with the support of Lottery funding and many other fundraising activities from large to small.
-It provides multi-purpose accommodation from which a wide range of services are delivered – many in conjunction with statutory and voluntary partner agencies.
+In 2010, the charity raised funds to built St John’s Community Centre, located on the same road as the cafe, next to Christ the King Church.
+For nine years, the centre has provided multi-purpose accommodation from which a wide range of services are delivered – many in conjunction with statutory and voluntary partner agencies.

 2006 – New Heights became a registered Charity